Sydney, Nova Scotia: Steel city 1900–1945

 By the early 20th century Sydney became home to one of the world's largest steel plants, fed by the numerous coal mines in the area under the ownership of the Dominion Steel and Coal Corporation.
 Sydney's economy was a significant part of Industrial Cape Breton with its steel plant and harbour and railway connections adjoining the coal mining towns of Glace Bay, New Waterford, Sydney Mines and Reserve Mines.
 The economic boom brought about by industrialization saw the community incorporate as a city in 1904.
 The growth continued until the 1930s, with the Great Depression causing a slowdown in production and growth.
 World War II brought prosperity again for the plant, and the coal mines.

+Canadian Orangemen enlisted in the First World War in exceptionally high numbers due to the Institution's foundational loyalty to the British Empire.
+Over 55,000 Canadian members served overseas, resulting in more than 8,000 casualties and numerous injuries.

+This strong culture of enlistment was formally acknowledged in March 1918 during the annual meeting of the Grand Orange Lodge of Nova Scotia, held in Truro.
+Grand Master James Forsythe acknowledged the profound impact of the lodge's military contribution.
+Glace Bay Orange Lodge officially erected a War Memorial in Wentworth Park in 1921.
+In 1922, the Grand Orange Lodge of Nova Scotia established a tradition of holding annual memorial services at Wentworth Park to honor all Nova Scotian Orangemen lost in the conflict.